Nantucket: Local

 Town and county governments are combined in Nantucket (see List of counties in Massachusetts).
 Nantucket's elected executive body is its Select Board (name changed in 2018 from Board of Selectmen), which is responsible for the town government's goals and policies.
 Legislative functions are carried out by an open Town Meeting of the Town's registered voters.
 It is administered by a town manager, who is responsible for all departments, except for the school, airport and water departments.

 State

 Nantucket is represented in the Massachusetts House of Representatives by Dylan Fernandes, Democrat, of Woods Hole, who represents Precincts 1, 2, 5 and 6, of Falmouth, in Barnstable County; Chilmark, Edgartown, Aquinnah, Gosnold, Oak Bluffs, Tisbury and West Tisbury, all in Dukes County; and Nantucket.
 Rep. Fernandes has served since January 4, 2017.
 Nantucket is represented in the Massachusetts Senate by Julian Cyr, Democrat, of Truro, who has also served since January 4, 2017.

 National

-Nantucket is in Massachusetts's 9th congressional district, which has existed since 2013.
-As of 2013, it was represented in the United States House of Representatives by Bill Keating, a Democrat of Bourne.
+Nantucket was in Massachusetts's 10th congressional district until that district was eliminated by redistricting after the 2010 census; since 2013 it has been part of Massachusetts's 9th congressional district, represented by Democrat Bill Keating.
 Massachusetts is currently represented in the United States Senate by senior senator Elizabeth Warren (Democrat) and junior senator Ed Markey (Democrat).